transformationflow/cloudfunctions/README.md

 # cloudfunctions

-Cloud functions to support management and monitoring of data transformation flows.
+Cloud functions to support development, management and monitoring of data transformation flows.